ideal-lab5/etf-sdk/etf-crypto-primitives/README.md

 The repo is organized as:
 - Encryption
-    - AES-GCM
-    - RMVEC
+    - Hashed El Gamal
     - BF-IBE (FullIdent)
+    - Tlock
 - Proofs
-    - DLEQ proofs
-    - El Gamal Sigma Protocol
+    - Hashed El Gamal Sigma Protocol
-- DPSS: The dynamic committee proactive secret sharing implementation
+- DPSS: dynamic committee proactive secret sharing implementation
-- Client: Timelock Encryption Implementation

 This repo has not been audited for security and should not yet be used in production.